 Just as annexation is skewed in favor of municipalities, so is detachment, the process by which a property owner may request to be removed from the corporation limits of a municipal corporation.
 The OTA requests R.C.
 Ch.
-709 be revised to more easily allow landowners to detach their property from a municipal corporation and reattach property to a contiguous township.
+709 be revised to more easily allow landowners to detach their property from a municipal corporation and reattach property to a contiguous township and afford the township the opportunity to approve or deny the detachment.